gandelman-a/zuul/doc/source/reporters.rst

   set as the commit status on github.
   ``status: 'success'``

+  **status_url**
+  String value for a link url to give to the github status.
+Defaults to the zuul server status url, or the empty sting if that is unset.

   **comment**
   Boolean value (``true`` or ``false``) that determines if the reporter should add a comment to the pipeline status to the github pull request.
 Defaults